ProvableHQ/leo/docs/rfc/009-bit-byte-conversions.md

 These conversions are available for completeness, but may not be very useful in practice.

-Conversions between `i8` and bytes amount to converting between the intger and the singleton array that contains the integer re-interpreted as unsigned;
+Conversions between `i8` and bytes amount to converting between the integer and the singleton array that contains the integer re-interpreted as unsigned;
 in this case, there is no different between little and big endian order.
 Thus, these conversions may be used to re-interpret between signed and unsigned bytes, but arguably there should be more dedicated and comprehensive operations for that in Leo: